hyperledger-labs/orion-server/docs/getting-started/transactions/curl/datatx.md

 }
 ```

-The result contains the base64 decoded `value` associated with the key and also the `access_control` and `version` as part of the
-`metadata`.
-In order to verify the signature, do not use the output of `base64_decoder` utility but the `cURL` output.
+The result contains the base64-decoded `value` associated with the key and also the `access_control` and `version` as part of the `metadata`.
+To verify the signature, do not use the output of the `base64_decoder` utility but rather the `cURL` output.

-## 2) Updation of an existing state
+## 2) Update an existing state

 ### 2.1) Update the key `key1`

 Let's update the value of `key1`.
-In order to do that, we need to execute the following three steps:
+To do that, we need to execute the following three steps:

 1. Fetch `key1` from the server.
 2. Construct the updated value and transaction payload including the read version.
     - update the `age` from `31`.
 The new value would be `{"name":"abc","age":32,"graduated":true}`
 3. Submit the data transaction

 > Note that the `data_reads` should contain the version of the `key1` that was read before modifying the value of `key1`.
-In otherword, the version should be the last committed version.
-If `data_reads` is kept empty, the `data_writes`
-would be considered as blind write.
+In other words, the version should be the last committed version.
+If `data_reads` is kept empty, the `data_writes` would be considered as a blind write.

 ```shell
  curl \